 Trang Tien Ice-cream

-Trang Tien Ice-cream has been a signature brand of Hanoi.
-Its unique traditional yet elegant and fresh flavors have stayed in the hearts of Hanoians since the 70s.
+Trang Tien Ice Cream has been a signature brand of Hanoi.
+Its unique traditional yet elegant and fresh flavours have stayed in the hearts of Hanoians since back in the 70s.

 One can find all specialties of Hanoi as people from all walks of life bringing their hometown recipes to the capital city, creating an amazing street food culture.
 Especially, the city is a heaven of noodles with a large variety of versions such as phở, bún, miến, etc. Your trip to Hanoi will not be complete without a bowl of authentic Phở well loved by every visitor.

 Hanoi’s architecture was greatly inspired by its French colonial legacy (now becoming a fine blend with the city’s modern look of towering skyscrapers).
-A tour around the city centre will give you a sense of Hanoi’s journey from the old days to its current stand as the national cenre of economy and culture.
+A tour around the city center will give you a sense of Hanoi’s journey from the old days to its current stand as the national center of economy and culture.